sajrashid/docsSite/src/docs/basics.md

 ---
 ## Motivation

-Sometimes I just want a simple easy start component, might be i'm just prototyping, some are opinionated about the UI or require significant plumbing.
-Strangley find one was proving a challenge so i created one.
-This is a minimal table that does all the basics, sorting / paging etc, plugin some Json and you're good to go.
+Sometimes, you just want a simple easy start component. perhaps you're just prototyping. some componenets are opinionated about the UI or require significant plumbing.
+Finding one was proving a challenge so I created this.
+A CSS agnostic proper HTML table that does the basics, sorting, paging, has filters etc, plugin some Json and you're good to go.

 ## Installation